asaddi/YALLM-LlamaVision/README.md

 (The "Show Text" node is from https://github.com/pythongosssss/ComfyUI-Custom-Scripts/)

-For the moment, the LLM sampler nodes can be found in my https://github.com/asaddi/ComfyUI-YALLM-node project.
-They are completely optional and the defaults for the model will be used if there's nothing connected (usually this means: temperature 0.6, top-p 0.9).
+You can adjust the LLM sampler settings with the included "LLM Sampler Settings" node.
+However, this is completely optional and without it, the model's default settings will be used, which is usually: temperature 0.6, top-p 0.9.
+(See `generation_config.json` in the model's repo.)

 ## Installation